 Made in the UK and endorsed by the American Dart Organization for usage in tournaments, the Nodor Supawire 2 dart board is a popular choice, and for good reason.

-It is regulation sized, so is a decent choice for any darts enthusiast looking to take their game to the next level whether it's at home, down the pub, or simply to use for practice in preparation for an upcoming tournament, the Nodor Supawire 2 is certainly a strong contender worth considering.
+It is regulation size, so is a decent choice for any darts enthusiast looking to take their game to the next level whether it's at home, down the pub, or simply to use for practice in preparation for an upcoming tournament, the Nodor Supawire 2 is certainly a strong contender worth considering.

 It also has a completely staple-free 'Supabull' to allow for maximum scoring opportunities and excellent East African sisal fibres that provide the necessary self-healing for a dart board that receives a significant amount of use.

 We consider the pricing to be reasonable for this board considering the quality, and is a nice fit between wanting something slightly higher-end than the Viper Shot King, but not quite wanting to pay full price for the Winmau Blade 5.